 Dirk Jongkind is probably best-known as editor of the Tyndale House Greek New Testament.
 However, before he ended up in the academy, he worked (together with his wife Marion) in the horticultural sector, growing tropical cut-flowers (Heliconia) in greenhouses in decidedly non-tropical Holland.
 However, though he enjoyed this hands-on setting, he decided to follow his life's fascination with the history and text of the Bible.
 He completed a M.A. in Old Testament at Tyndale Theological Seminary (1999, Badhoevedorp, nr.
 Amsterdam), and moved to the United Kingdom for an M.Phil. in New Testament at Cambridge University, where he also completed a PhD in 2005.
 At this time he was employed for a brief project at the British Library as part of the preparation of the Codex Sinaiticus Digitisation project.

 At Tyndale House Dirk does research in the transmission of the text of the New Testament which has resulted in the Tyndale House Edition of the Greek New Testament (2017).
 Besides he maintains an interest in lexical and grammatical studies.
 He is an Associate Editor of the Tyndale Bulletin and serves on the Editorial Board of the Journal for the Study of the New Testament.
 Working at Tyndale House gives unique opportunities to contribute to the practice and vision of theological education in its many shapes and forms.

-A fellow of St Edmund's College since 2005, he has served on a variety of committees and is currently Deputy Senior Tutor, involved in Graduate Admissions, and the Director of Studies for the Theology and Religious Studies degree at St Edmund's.
 He has taught in a wide variety of settings ranging from big conference rooms and University halls to the back rooms of small rural chapels and local village pubs.
+Dirk is a Fellow of St Edmund’s College and a Member of the Faculty of Divinity.

 Without any claims of expertise, he likes to talk and think about how Christians can be good scholars and pursue knowledge and truth without compromising their commitment to faith.